Cedric Nunn

 Cedric Nunn (born 1957) is a South African photographer and educator.

 He is known for his photography depicting South Africa before and after the end of apartheid.

-Eastly life and education
+Early life and education

 Nunn was born into a mixed-race family in Nongoma, KwaZulu, in 1957.
 He was raised in Hluhluwe, Mangete and Baynesfield.

 He attended school in Ixopo, KwaZulu-Natal, up until standard eighth (Grade 10), when he was fifteen.

 Career

 Nunn moved to Johannesburg in 1982 and began working as a professional photographer at the age of 25.
 He became one of the prominent photographers to document apartheid resistance in the 1980s.

 He went on to co-found Afrapix, a photographic collective that supplied newspapers outside South Africa with images of apartheid, with Paul Weinberg, Peter Mackenzie and Omar Badsha.

 He served as the director for Market Photo Workshop, a photography school, gallery, and project space in Johannesburg, from 1998 to 2000.
 Nunn was also a member of the national executive of the Professional Photographers of South Africa (PPSA).

 Nunn has worked for many nonprofits, newspapers, wire agencies, public-relations companies, and magazines.

 He has taught at the Tisch School of the Arts at New York University in New York City; the University of the Witwatersrand Wits School of Arts in Johannesburg; and The School for International Training.